Lyngen Alps Norway

 Review

-The Powderhounds visited Arctic Norway and the Lyngen Alps in March 2023.
-We loved it so much that we are heading for more exploration in March 2024.
-Who wants to come?
+The Powderhounds first visited Arctic Norway and the Lyngen Alps in March 2023.
+We loved it so much that we headed back for more exploration in March 2024.
+If you love ski-touring & powder on remote mountains in a spectacular setting, you should visit too.
 Click on the review link in the left column (or top of the page if on a mobile) to read all the reviews.

 See how Lyngen Alps compares to the rest of the Norwegian ski areas on the Norway ski area ratings page, or compare to the rest of Europe on the European ski resort ratings page.